History of Cartoon Network: 1997–2004: Starburst and Powerhouse eras

-Between 1997 and 1999, more original series debuted based off What a Cartoon! pilots, including Johnny Bravo, Cow and Chicken and its spinoff I Am Weasel, The Powerpuff Girls, Courage the Cowardly Dog, and Mike, Lu & Og.
+Between 1997 and 1999, more original series debuted based on What a Cartoon! pilots, including Johnny Bravo, Cow and Chicken and its spinoff I Am Weasel, The Powerpuff Girls, Courage the Cowardly Dog, and Mike, Lu & Og.
 The series Ed, Edd n Eddy, which did not have a What a Cartoon! pilot, also premiered in 1999.
 Many of these series premiered bearing the "Cartoon Cartoons" brand, airing throughout the network's schedule and showcased during Cartoon Cartoon Fridays, which launched on June 11, 1999, as the main night for premieres.
 In 1995, Cartoon Network launched "Cartoon Network Online" as an AOL-exclusive site, later rebranded as CartoonNetwork.com.
 The website offered games, videos, shopping, Cartoon Orbit (introduced in 2000), and promotions for movies, video games, toys, and more.
 It also featured the network's first online original series, Web Premiere Toons, which ran interactive web cartoons from 1999 to 2002.
 Starting in 1996, Cartoon Network aired two Sunday morning preschool programs: Big Bag (live-action/puppet show with animated shorts by Children's Television Workshop) until 2001, and Small World (animated series from abroad) until 2002.

-In 1997, Cartoon Network launched a new action block entitled Toonami.
+In 1997, Cartoon Network launched a new action block titled Toonami.
 Its lineup initially consisted of 1980s reruns of Robotech and ThunderCats.
 However, as its run progressed, anime such as Sailor Moon, Tenchi Muyo!, Mobile Suit Gundam Wing, and Dragon Ball Z would come to dominate the block.
 Toonami was hosted by Moltar from the Space Ghost franchise until 1999, where Toonami was later hosted by its own original character, a muscular teenage robot named TOM.
 On March 2, 1998, the network got its first reface, instrumental Powerhouse were introduced.
 These bumpers lasted from 1998 to 2004.

 In 1996, Turner Broadcasting merged with Time Warner, consolidating Cartoon Network's access to Warner Bros. cartoons, including the post-July 1948 and black-and-white cartoons.
 These cartoons were still licensed to Nickelodeon, ABC, and The WB, but began moving to Cartoon Network between 1997 and 2000.
 Newer animated productions by Warner Bros.
 Animation also started appearing on the network – mostly reruns of shows that had aired on sister block Kids' WB and some from Fox Kids, along with new programs such as Justice League and Teen Titans.